-.
-John Caley will be talking at this event about ways to make your home greener either by retrofitting or as part of a renovation or new build.
+John Caley will beone of the invited speakers at this event about greening your home, either through retrofitting or as part of a renovation or new build.
 28 September 7.15pm at the Nelson Heather Centre, Banksia Room, 5 Jacksons Rd Warriewood.
 Organised by permaculture northern beaches Details in the flyer below

 Need some professional guidance on your sustainable renovation or new build?
 Thinking about solar power or efficient water?
 Redesigning your garden or wanting to create green roof?

 John Caley will be one of the sustainability experts you can meet with to discuss your project.

 Get FREE advice and tips from Australia’s leading green architects and experts on energy efficient products, solar, gardens and more at Speed Date a Sustainability Expert, coming to Randwick on 4 September.
 Registrations are required.